Last Updated 23 August, 2021

 - remember information so you will not have to re-enter it during your visit or the next time you visit the Services;

-- provide personalized content and information to you and others, which could include online ads or other forms of marketing
+- provide personalised content and information to you and others, which could include online ads or other forms of marketing

 - provide, improve, test, and monitor the effectiveness of our Services

 - develop and test new products and features

 - to communicate with you for Service-related or research purposes including via emails, notifications, text messages, or other messages, which you agree to receive

 - monitor metrics such as total number of visitors, traffic, and demographic patterns

 Sharing your data

 We share certain data about you with Partners, course providers, mentors, other students, companies performing services for us, our business partners, analytics and data enrichment providers, your social media providers, companies helping us run promotions and surveys, and advertising companies who help us promote our Services.
 We may share data in other ways if it is aggregated or anonymised or if we get your consent.
 We will only share the minimum data required for any purpose.
 For example, although we will share your name with your course mentor, we will not share your date of birth because it is not required to deliver course content.